ISF-H-BRS/FirmwareUpdater/README.md

 The Library directory contains an example that will compile two executables, one for use with the Nucleo board and the other emulating a dummy device that can be used to test the framework without existing hardware.

+The Packager directory contains a simple package-generator application that can be used to create signed firmware packages.
+In order to compile, [libcrypto](https://www.openssl.org/) and [libzip](https://libzip.org/) are required.

-The Scripts directory contains two Bash scripts to help create signed firmware packages.
+The Scripts directory contains two Bash scripts to help create firmware packages from the command line.
 In order to run them, [openssl](https://www.openssl.org/) and [zip](https://infozip.sourceforge.net/) are required.

-At some point a package-generator application might be added to the project, but for now, have a look at the 'repository' directory of the example application for a working example.

 ## License